-Mydentist - Harrison Street - Barnoldswick offers a full range of dental treatments including preventative and corrective treatments for NHS children and adult patients with private treatment available.
-The practice is based in Barnoldswick in Lancashire.
-The staff consists of three dentists, two dental hygienist/ therapists, four dental nurses (one of which is a trainee), a receptionist/dental nurse and a cleaner.
+Barrowford Dental Practice offers a full range of dental treatments including preventative, corrective and cosmetic treatments.
+The practice is based in the centre of Barrowford in Lancashire, close to the main shops.
+The team consists of five dentists, three dental hygienists, a dental hygiene therapist, seven dental nurses (one of which is a trainee), a dental technician, a receptionist and a cleaner.

-The practice is in a converted building.
-There are two treatment rooms, decontamination room, office and a waiting/ reception area.
-Parking is available next to the practice.
-The opening hours are Monday - Friday 8am-7pm, with Saturday opening 9am-2pm.
+The practice is in a purpose built building.
+There are four treatment rooms, a decontamination room, an office/staff area and a waiting/reception room.
+Public parking is available near the practice.
+The opening hours are Monday 8am-8pm, Tuesday 8am-6:00pm, Wednesday 8am-5:00pm, Thursday 8am-6:00pm and Friday 8am-5pm.

-The practice manager is the registered manager.
-A registered manager is a person who is registered with the Care Quality Commission to manage the service.
-Like registered providers, they are 'registered persons'.
+The principal dentist is registered with the Care Quality Commission (CQC) as an individual registered person.
 Registered persons have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated Regulations about how the practice is run.